Accessing data

 The Greenland data are sent via DMI in Copenhagen, Denmark, to SMHI in Norrköping, Sweden for further processing.
 The data from the Oslo and Sodankylä stations are processed locally.
 As all three stations have also other commitments than AWS reception not all visible passes will be acquired.

-It is expected that around 60% of the AWS passes visible from Kangerlussuaq will be acquired.
-For the region covered by the Oslo and Sodankylä antennas AWS reception efficiency will be higher, resulting in an expected overall 80% AWS reception efficiency over the entire Nordic AWS ground segment.
+On average around 60% of the AWS passes visible from Kangerlussuaq are routinely being acquired.
+For the region covered by the Oslo and Sodankylä antennas AWS reception efficiency is higher, resulting in an overall ~80% AWS reception efficiency over the entire Nordic AWS ground segment.

 Schematic showing the flow of data and the distributed processing concept of